 Business models and customer relations

-BASF’s customer portfolio ranges from major global customers and medium-sized regional businesses to local workshops.
+BASF’s customer portfolio ranges from major global customers and medium-sized businesses to local workshops.
 We align our business models and sales channels with the respective customer groups and market segments.
-In line with our strategic principle, “We add value as one company,” we have optimized our organizational structure and more tightly bundled our products and services.
-This enables us to even better address the needs of customers from various sectors and bring innovations more quickly to market.
+In line with our strategic principle, “We add value as one company,” we tightly bundle our products and services to target the specific needs of customers from various sectors and bring innovations more quickly to market.

 In the classical chemicals business, we mostly sell the chemicals produced in our Verbund in bulk.
-These comprise basic products from the Chemicals segment, such as steam cracker products, sulfuric acid, plasticizers, caprolactam and TDI.
-For these basic chemicals, our priority is on supplying customers reliably and cost-effectively.
+These comprise basic products from the Chemicals segment, such as steam cracker products, sulfuric acid, plasticizers, caprolactam and isocyanates.
+For these basic chemicals, our priority is on supplying customers reliably and cost effectively.
 Marketing is carried out partly via e-commerce.

-We manufacture a broad range of customized products, particularly in the Performance Products segment – from vitamins, personal care ingredients and color pigments to paper chemicals and plastic additives.
-In joint projects, we work closely together with customers from an early stage in order to develop new products or formulations for a specific industry.
+We create a broad range of customized products, particularly in the Performance Products segment – from vitamins, personal care ingredients and color pigments to paper chemicals and plastic additives.
+In joint projects, we start working closely together with customers already at an early stage in order to develop new products or formulations for a specific industry.
 A worldwide network of development laboratories allows us to quickly adapt our products to local needs.

 We offer functionalized materials and solutions tailored to customers’ requirements, particularly in the Functional Materials & Solutions and Agricultural Solutions segments.
 These include, for example, engineering plastics, concrete additives, coatings and crop protection products.
-We enter into close partnerships with customers to develop innovations together which help them optimize their processes and applications.
-Our understanding of the entire value chain as well as our global setup and market knowledge are key success factors here.
+We engage in close partnerships with customers and develop innovations together that help them optimize their processes and applications.
+Our understanding of the entire value chain as well as our global structure and market knowledge are key success factors here.